Novactive/AlmaviaCXIbexaImportExportBundle/README.md

 Workflow can be created throught the admin UI or as a Symfony service.

-The workflow service must implement `AlmaviaCX\Bundle\IbexaImportExport\Workflow\WorkflowInterface` and have the tag `almaviacx.importexport.worflow`
+The workflow service must implement `AlmaviaCX\Bundle\IbexaImportExport\Workflow\WorkflowInterface` and have the tag `almaviacx.importexport.workflow`

 The bundle provide the `AlmaviaCX\Bundle\IbexaImportExport\Workflow\AbstractWorkflow` to simplify the creation of a service